 The policies for repeating courses, as stated below, only applies to courses completed and repeated at UTSA.

 Certain courses in the catalog state in their course description that they “may be repeated for credit.”
 These are the only courses where repeating is not a duplication.
 All semester credit hours and grade points from each of these courses taken are included in the student’s record, in the number of hours earned at UTSA, and the student’s grade point average calculation.
 Students at the graduate level may not elect to repeat courses for the purpose of raising a grade.
-See Repeating Courses under the Academic Regulations – Graduate Students section in the UTSA Information Bulletin.
+See Repeating Courses under the Academic Regulations – Graduate Students section in the UTSA Student Policies.

 Students at the undergraduate level may only repeat a course for credit in which they received a grade of “D+,” “D,” “D-,” or “F.” Credit can be counted for only one of the courses.
 Receipt of a higher grade in a repeated course in a subsequent semester does not alter the student’s academic standing in the semester when the original grade was earned.
 Students may repeat any course in which they received a grade of “NC” in order to improve their grade; however, this does not alter the student’s overall grade point average.